 Build out of wood, plastic, an old dresser drawer, shipping crate, or barrel.
 Your bin needs to be 10 to 16 inches deep, have holes in the bottom or sides for ventilation, and have a snug-fitting lid.
 To keep rodents out, the holes need to be 1/4 inch or smaller.
 The rule of thumb for bin size is two square feet of surface area per person.
 An average two-person house would need a bin about 4 square feet, or two bins that are 2 square feet each.

-Locate your bin where it will not freeze or overheat — in a pantry, kitchen corner, laundry room, garage, basement, patio, deck, or in your garden.
-Outdoors a worm bin should be located out of the direct sun.
-The hot rays of the sun can heat up a worm bin and kill the worms.
+Locate your bin where it will not freeze or overheat—in a pantry, kitchen corner, laundry room, garage, basement, patio, deck, or in your garden.
+Make sure to put it in a shady spot as direct sunlight can heat up a worm bin and kill the worms.
 During winter, it is important to provide protection from rain or frost.
-Worm bins are often placed in garages, under decks or basements.
+Worm bins are often placed in garages, under decks, or in basements.

 Worms like to live under lots of moist paper or leaves.
 This helps keep them cool and moist, gives them fiber to eat, and prevents fruit flies from getting to their food.
 To make your worm bed, tear black and white newspapers into one-inch strips, fluff them up, then moisten them with a spray bottle so they are completely wet but not dripping.
 Fill your bins three-quarters full with this moist bedding.
 Shredded cardboard, leaves, compost, sawdust, and straw can also be added in as bedding.
 Do not use glossy paper or magazines.
 Sprinkle bedding with a few handfuls of soil.